 Ms. Malinda Cowles

-Associate Director, Center for Student Life
+Associate Director, Center for Multicultural Student Leadership and Engagement

 Project Title: The Haven Project

 Ms. Malinda Cowles, currently the Associate Director for Student Life at IUP, has spent much of her professional career here.
 She received her Bachelor of Science degree in Nursing, with a minor in Psychology in 1980.
 She received her Master of Arts Degree in Adult and Community Education in 1987 while working as a critical care nurse educator.
 She returned to IUP as the Coordinator of Health Education at the University Health Services and in 1998 was promoted to the Associate Director for Health Education.
-In 2001, she moved to her current position when Health Education was included into the Center for Student Life.
+In 2001, she moved to her current position when Health Education was included into the Center for Multicultural Student Leadership and Engagement.
 In addition to her experience in higher education, Ms. Cowles is certified as a licensed RN, as a Health Education Specialist, and as an HIV Antibody Testing Counselor.

 Ms. Cowles is active within the IUP community as well.
 She serves on the Diversity Council, the Rules Committee of the University Senate, the President's Commission on the Status of Women, the Safe Zone Training Committee, and the University Judicial Board.
 She also serves as chairperson of the University HIV Committee and co-chairperson of the IUP/Indiana Alliance for Sexual Assault Prevention..
 She uses her extensive knowledge of student issues on campus to develop programs to encourage safety and participation, including the Bella Program, a women's leadership program for IUP undergraduate women, and the Just and Caring Community Initiative, which implemented a student leader initiative to involve student organizations in participating with programs and discussions about campus climate and issues of diversity.
 She has also presented on these issues at several professional conferences.